dharmit/dharmit.github.io/_posts/2015-06-14-docker-container-links-poc-django-postgres.md

 and build an image out of it:

 {% highlight sh %}
-$ sudo docker build -t django .
+$ sudo docker build -t django-postgres-link .
 {% endhighlight %}

+Alternatively, you can also download image created using above Dockerfile from [Docker Hub](https://hub.docker.com/u/dharmit/django-postgresql-link/){:target="_blank"}.

 Going through Dockerfile line by line, `python-pip` package is required to install the project dependencies from earlier created `requirements.txt` file. `python-dev` and `postgresql-server-dev-all` packages are required to make sure that `psycopg2` has its dependencies preinstalled.
 Then we copy the code from host system to the container and install dependencies from `requirements.txt`.

+### Quick setup

-Let's start the postgresql container:
+Start the PostgreSQL container:

 {% highlight sh %}